-As an example of how Theorem~\ref{thm:main-counting} applies to approximate counting problems, consider the problem \#\textsc{$k$-Clique} of counting the number of cliques in an $n$-vertex graph $H$ of size $k$.
-We take $G$ to be the $k$-hypergraph on vertex set $V(H)$ whose hyperedges are precisely those size-$k$ sets which span cliques in~$G$.
-Thus $\eps$-approximating the number of $k$-cliques in $H$ corresponds to $\eps$-approximating the number of hyperedges in $G$.
+As an example of how \cref{thm:main-counting} applies to approximate counting problems, consider the problem \#\pp{$k$-Clique} of counting the number of size-$k$ cliques in an $n$-vertex graph $H$.
+We take $G$ to be the $k$-hypergraph on vertex set $V(H)$ whose edges are precisely those size-$k$ sets which span cliques in~$G$.
+Thus, $\eps$-approximating the number of $k$-cliques in $H$ corresponds to $\eps$-approximating the number of edges in $G$.
 We may use a decision algorithm for $k$-Clique with running time $f(n,k)$ to evaluate $\cindora$ in time $f(n,k)$, by applying it to an appropriate subgraph of $G$ (in which we delete all edges within each colour class $X_i$).
-Thus Theorem~\ref{thm:main-counting} gives us an algorithm for $\eps$-approximating the number of $k$-cliques in $H$ in time $\OO(nT + Tf(n,k))$.
+Thus, \cref{thm:main-counting} gives us an algorithm for $\eps$-approximating the number of $k$-cliques in $H$ in time $\OO(nT + Tf(n,k))$.
 Any decision algorithm for $k$-Clique must read a constant proportion of its input, so we have $f(n,k) = \Omega(n)$ and our overall running time is $\OO(Tf(n,k))$.
 It follows that any decision algorithm for $k$-clique yields an $\eps$-approximation algorithm for \#$k$-Clique with overhead only $T = \eps^{-2}(k\log n)^{\OO(k)}$.

-The polynomial dependence on $\eps$ in Theorem~\ref{thm:main-counting} is not surprising, as by taking $\eps < 1/2n^k$ and rounding we can obtain the number of edges of $G$ exactly.
-Thus if the dependence on $\eps$ were subpolynomial, Theorem~\ref{thm:main-counting} would essentially imply a fine-grained reduction from exact counting to decision.
+The polynomial dependence on $\eps$ in \cref{thm:main-counting} is not surprising, as by taking $\eps < 1/2n^k$ and rounding we can obtain the number of edges of $G$ exactly.
+Thus, if the dependence on $\eps$ were subpolynomial, \cref{thm:main-counting} would essentially imply a fine-grained reduction from exact counting to decision.
 This is impossible under SETH in our setting; see~\cite[Theorem~3]{DL} for a more detailed discussion.